 Greenville County Museum of Art, 420 College Street, Greenville.
 Through Sept.
 6 - "Sidney Dickinson and the Alabama Suite".
 Sidney Dickinson (1890 - 1980) studied with William Merritt Chase and George Bridgman at the Art Students League, where he later taught for more than 25 years.
 He exhibited extensively throughout the Northeast and was an active member of the National Academy of Design, serving as a jury member for a number of years before becoming a full Academician in 1927.
+Through Sep 20 - "Andrew Wyeth Watercolors: The Greenville Collection".
+Andrew Wyeth (1917 - 2009), regarded as one of the most important American artists of the 20th century, launched his career in 1937 with a sold-out exhibition of his watercolors in New York.
+On the occasion of the young artist's remarkable debut, his father and mentor, noted illustrator N.C.
+Wyeth wrote him a congratulatory letter prophesying, "You are headed in the direction that should finally reach the pinnacle in American art."
 Ongoing - "Grainger McKoy: Recovery Stroke".
 Grainger McKoy (born 1947) moved with his family at a young age to Sumter, South Carolina.
 McKoy attended Clemson University, earning a degree in zoology, while also studying architecture.
 After graduating, McKoy apprenticed for 18 months with the renowned bird carver Gilbert Maggioni in Beaufort, South Carolina.
-McKoy initially produced realistic carvings, but slowly began transforming these intricately carved birds into gravity-defying sculptures that played with form and space, while continuing to accurately render each species in detail.
+McKoy initially produced realistic carvings, but slowly began transforming these intricately carved birds into gravity-defying sculptures that played with form and space. while continuing to accurately render each species in detail.
 His work has been shown at the High Museum of Art, Brandywine River Museum, Brookgreen Gardens, and many other galleries.
-Ongoing - South Carolina Icons.
+Ongoing - "South Carolina Icons".
 Consider the work of three African-American artists from South Carolina, David Drake, William H. Johnson, and Merton Simpson.
 Their work echoes the stories of slavery, the struggle for equality, and the Civil rights movement.
 Admission: Free.
-Hours: Wed.-Sat., 10am-6pm and Sun., 1-5pm.
-Contact: 864/271-7570 or at (www.greenvillemuseum.org).
+Hours: wed.-Sat., Toam-opm and Sun., 1-5pm.
+Contact: 864/271-7570 or at (www.gcma.org).